eHealthAfrica/locations/README.md

 - Sierra Leone
 - Madagascar

+### Data Model

+We don't have an explicit (yet) data model for the json objects stored in the JSON files.
+Whenever data-models is referenced in the documentaiton of the project, it referes to the [informal-conventional data-model we are using for the JSON files in](./json/README.md)

 ### Adding locations

 Data is provided as JSON files in order to be used in all